social-navigation-group/sbpd-dataset-pipeline/robot-action-annotation-tool/README.md

 - Step 2: Check out sample videos for each category from NUS's dataset: https://drive.google.com/drive/u/1/folders/1Vfw-t9hTKwqGI_vOij0T2iOcBA7jAEai
 - Step 3: Generate Videos from your bag files: Refer to [annotation_video_generation](annotation_video_generation) for instructions
 - Step 3: Download our [modified annotator tool](via-3.x.y)
-- Step 4: Annotate Videos!
+- Step 4: Annotate Videos based on the instructions. **Remember to save the annotations using the Floppy Disk icon in the tool!**

 # Robot action annotation tool